-Thankfully, Yahweh is faithful!
+Yahweh is faithful to his people no matter what.
 If he was faithful to punish his people for disobedience, how much more faithful will he be to restore them and bring them blessings?
-We know that God will hold people accountable, but He’s also “slow to anger, abounding in covenant faithfulness and forgiving sin and rebellion” (Numbers 14:18a).
-If we turn to the same speech given by Moses at the end of Deuteronomy that predicted the Exile in the first place, we see hope.
+We know that God will hold people accountable, but he’s also “slow to anger, abounding in covenant faithfulness and forgiving sin and rebellion” (Numb.
+14:18a).
+If we turn to the same speech given by Moses at the end of Deuteronomy that predicted the exile in the first place, we can see threads of hope.

 Isaiah picks up this prophetic theme and runs with it.
 At first, it will be easy to think this first prophetic book is really disorganized, one moment warning Israel, the next moment promising blessing.
 Remember, you’re reading literature from an ancient culture very different from your own.
 The poetry of Isaiah will constantly shift back and forth from judgment to hope, each cycle offering more detail than the previous.